Tooth-Colored Fillings – Plano, TX

 The Tooth-Colored Fillings Process

 The process for placing a composite filling is fairly quick and straightforward.
-When you arrive for your appointment, Dr. Mansour and his team remove any visible decay and clean your teeth before placing your filling.
+When you arrive for your appointment, your dentist removes any visible decay and clean your teeth before placing your filling.

 Composite fillings use liquid materials to reach every crevice of your decayed tooth.
-After applying the composite solution, Dr. Mansour hardens it with a special curing light.
+After applying the composite solution, your dentist hardens it with a special curing light.
 He applies the filling in layers, hardening each layer before adding a new one.
 This process continues until your tooth returns to its natural shape and size.

 Benefits of Tooth-Colored Fillings

 In addition to their aesthetic advantages, composite fillings offer many benefits over amalgam fillings, such as:

 - Less drilling – Since composite fillings bond to your teeth, your dentist needs to remove less of your natural tooth structure than he does for silver fillings.

 - Strengthens the tooth – Composite fillings harden quickly and closely adhere to your teeth, so they strengthen and protect your tooth from damage.